 Five year housing land supply statement

 The National Planning Policy Framework (NPPF) requires Local Authorities to boost the supply of housing.
-To help do this, Local Authorities should identify and annually review their housing land supply.
-The purpose of this assessment is to consider whether there are sufficient deliverable sites within a Local Authority Area to allow for the provision of five years’ worth of housing, based on the identified housing requirement for the area.
+To help do this, Local Authorities are also required to identify and annually review their housing land supply.
+The purpose of this assessment is to consider whether there are sufficient deliverable sites within a Local Authority area to allow for provision of five years’ worth of housing (plus an appropriate buffer).